jednano/eclint/README.md

 ## Rules

 Except for `tab_width`, all EditorConfig rules are supported.
-This is because there `tab_width` is only meant the change the display width in your text editor.
+This is because `tab_width` is only meant the change the display width in your text editor.
 It has no bearing on the file contents themselves.

 Additionally, the [max_line_length](#max-line-length) has been added to the set.
 This is not an official EditorConfig setting, so it's possible it may be removed in the future.
 For now, it's has a basic use in this tool.